cybora/source_sink/README.md.txt

+The application was made in microservice architecture as it consists of the main fixture program , gateway and server registry.

+The microservices are dockerized and orchestrated via docker-compose

 To start the program please run the build-all.sh with the profile argument ( if no arg is given then it gets the default profile )

 build-all.sh prod -> for production ready version to be run on the docker environment